A Volume of Fluid Method for Three Dimensional Direct Numerical Simulations of Immiscible Droplet Collisions: Method

 and $n_\mathrm{sm} \in \{1,2,..., N_\mathrm{smooth}\}$.
 In the first smoothing step, $f_m^{n_\mathrm{sm}=1}(i,j,k)$, $f_m^{0}(i,j,k)=f_m(i,j,k)$ inside the whole computational domain.
 The stencil of the first smoothing step is visualized in green for an exemplary cell in Fig.~\ref{Fig:VisSmoothing}.
 The resulting stencil after $N_\text{smooth}=3$ smoothing steps is visualized in red in the same figure.

-The slightly different quadratic B-spline smoothing proposed by Brackbill~\emph {et~al.}\ \cite{Brackbill1992} as well as by Lafaurie~\emph {et~al.}\ \cite{Lafaurie1994} leads to an introduction of additional gradients to the computed surface forces and thus to the velocity computation due to the parabolic (instead of linear) decrease of the volume fraction.
+The slightly different quadratic B-spline smoothing proposed by \citet{Brackbill1992} as well as by \citet{Lafaurie1994} leads to an introduction of additional gradients to the computed surface forces and thus to the velocity computation due to the parabolic (instead of linear) decrease of the volume fraction.
 This introduces an energy gain.
-The here presented smoothing on the other hand is avoiding additional unphysical velocity gradients and energy conserving.
-Brackbill~\emph {et~al.}\ \cite{Brackbill1992} saw no effect of more than two smoothing steps for the resolutions they could realize in the 1990s.
+The here presented smoothing on the other hand is avoiding additional unphysical velocity gradients and energy conserving. \citet{Brackbill1992} saw no effect of more than two smoothing steps for the resolutions they could realize in the 1990s.
 However, for the resolutions of the simulations presented in Sec.~\ref{Sec:Validation}, three to four smoothing steps guarantee energy conservation without introducing unnecessary additional numerical dissipation.
-A study on the influence of the number of smoothing steps on the energy conservation throughout a droplet collision test case is presented in App.~\ref{App:ConvergenceEnergy}. \\ Now, the interfacial forces can be computed by the superposition
+A study on the influence of the number of smoothing steps on the energy conservation throughout a droplet collision test case is presented in \ref{App:ConvergenceEnergy}. \\ Now, the interfacial forces can be computed by the superposition

 The computed forces are equal to the original two-phase CSS model, if only two phases occur inside the smoothing stencil.
 The superposition in Eq.~\ref{Eq:Superposition} with the decomposed interfacial tensions from Eq.~\ref{Eq:SigmaDecompose} is reasonable, as the forces resulting from the interfacial tensions balance for partially wetting liquids in a stationary state.
 This is shown in Sec.~\ref{Subsec:SurfaceTest}.
 The surface forces should drive the liquid across the encapsulated phase, and a stationary state is reached at full encapsulation for fully wetting liquid combinations.
 Note that the superposition is not applicable for the interaction with a solid surface, as the solid cannot deform.